 but it may actually display like this:

-Not only does inadequate encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search, or reliably processed in a number of other ways.
+Not only does inadequate encoding information spoil the readability of displayed text, but it may mean that your data cannot be found by a search engine, or reliably processed in a number of other ways.

 Characters are grouped into a character set (also called a repertoire).
 This is then called a coded character set when each character is assigned a particular number, called a code point.
 These code points will be represented in the computer by one or more bytes.

-Basically, this means that all characters are stored in computers using a code, like the ciphers used in espionage.
-A character encoding is a key to unlock (ie. crack) the code.
+Basically, you can visualise this by assuming that all characters are stored in computers using a code, like the ciphers used in espionage.
+A character encoding provides a key to unlock (ie. crack) the code.
 It is a set of mappings between the bytes representing numbers in the computer and characters in the coded character set.
 Without the key, the data looks like garbage.

 The misleading term charset is often used to refer to what are in reality character encodings.
 You should be aware of this usage, but stick to using the term character encodings whenever you can.

 Unfortunately, there are many different character sets and character encodings, ie. many different ways of mapping between bytes, code points and characters.
-The following panel provides more detail for those who are interested.
+The section Additional information provides a little more detail for those who are interested.

 Most of the time, however, you will not need to know the details.
 You will just need to be sure that you consider the advice in the section How does this affect me? below.